-Spring is a wonderful time to get outside and take photos and a great subject for spring is flowers.
-They are easy to find, you can photograph them in any weather and there are a wide range of techniques for creating images of them.
-In this blog post I will focus on just a few of the ones that I most frequently use.
+Spring is a wonderful time to get outside and take photos, and a great subject for spring is flowers.
+They are easy to find, you can photograph them in any weather and there are a wide range of techniques for creating interesting and beautiful images of them.
+Here are a few of the techniques I most frequently use.

-Macro: A macro lens or macro filters are a wonderful tool for creating interesting and unique photos of flowers.
-They allow you to get up close and see the amazing detail we miss with our eyes but can be captured with a camera.
+A macro lens or macro filters are a wonderful tool for creating interesting and unique photos of flowers.
+They allow you to get up close and see the amazing detail we miss with our eyes that a camera can capture.
 I like to start with a very wide aperture in order to get a nice soft blur in the background, and adjust if I need a larger depth of field.
 For macro photos, it is often good to use some supplemental diffused light from flash, led panel or ring light.

-Wide Angle: With wide angle lenses you can generally get pretty close to your subject while still capturing the surrounding landscape.
-This is great for photographing flowers and I especially like lying my camera right in the grass and among little flowers to take photos.
-When standing and looking down, small flowers may not look all that interesting but once you put the camera down among them they can look much larger and you can capture the landscape that they are a part of.
+With wide angle lenses, you can generally get pretty close to your subject while still capturing the surrounding landscape.
+This is great for photographing flowers, and I especially like lying my camera right in the grass among little flowers to take photos.
+When standing and looking down, small flowers may not look all that interesting but once you put the camera down among them, they can look much larger — and you can capture the landscape that they are a part of.
 Don’t be afraid to lay down on the ground to see what the world looks like from that vantage point.
 It is amazing how different a subject can look.

-Telephoto: If you would like to reduce the visibility of the surrounding scenery and focus primarily on the flower, try a telephoto lens.
-I find that for this type of photography a tripod is very useful.
+If you would like to reduce the visibility of the surrounding scenery and focus primarily on the flower, try a telephoto lens.
+I find that a tripod is very useful for this type of photography.
 It will allow you to better compose the image and keep the camera steady.
-As with macro photography I like to start with a wide aperture and adjust as I decide how much I would like to be in focus.
+As with macro photography, I like to start with a wide aperture and adjust as I decide how much I would like to be in focus.
 If you do use a wide aperture like f/2.8 at 200mm or f/4 at 500mm, with the subject at a relatively close distance to the camera, you will create a very pleasing soft/blurry background.
 This is a great way to separate the subject from the background and create images with a very defined focus of attention.

-Abstract: Flowers are great subjects for creating abstract images.
+Flowers are great subjects for creating abstract images.
 This can be done in a variety of ways.
 Two of my favorites are macro and intentional blur.
-Above, I talked about using macro for getting in closer to the flower but it is also a great way of creating abstract images.
-Try focusing on just the edge of a petal or the very center of the flower, or looking for a texture or pattern and make that the entire subject.
+Above, I talked about using macro for getting in closer to the flower but it is also a great for this purpose.
+Try focusing on just the edge of a petal, pollen, the very center of the flower, or look for a texture or pattern and make that the entire subject.

 Intentional blur can be a lot of fun to explore and there is no set result that you have to achieve, it is all about playing around and seeing what you come up with.
 A few things to try are: